Bangers & Cash

 Spank Rock and Benny Blanco Are...
-"Bangers & Cash" is an EP by Philadelphian Virginian alternative hip hop group Spank Rock and record producer Benny Blanco.
+"Bangers & Cash" is an EP by Philadelphian Virginian alternative rapper Spank Rock and record producer Benny Blanco.
 The EP follows Spank Rock's 2006 debut album YoYoYoYoYo.
 The album was released on October 9, 2007.

 Background

 Spank Rock's frontman, Naeem Juwan, met Blanco when he was interning for the late Disco D. Blanco proposed the idea of creating an EP that was based on 2 Live Crew samples.
 Juwan was initially concerned that "it might be cheesy", but he continued that the EP "actually turned out to be really fun and I'm really proud of it."
 Like 2 Live Crew and Spank Rock's material, the EP included hypersexual lyrical content.
 Spank Rock and Benny Blanco co-wrote every song on Bangers & Cash together.
 It was described by Juwan as "just like club banger music, party music."

 The EP's cover art is also a homage to 2 Live Crew, mimicking their As Nasty As They Wanna Be cover.